Are you properly tracking user engagement on your WordPress site?

 This helps you see which traffic channels are converting the best for your website.
 You can then focus your content marketing efforts on areas that are actually driving results.

-As a bonus, you can also use the UserFeedback plugin to find out what your visitors really think about your website, which is something analytics can’t track.
+As a bonus, you can also use the UserFeedback plugin to find out what your visitors really think about your website.

 UserFeedback, built by the MonsterInsights team, lets you easily create popup widgets to collect real-time feedback about your website.

-You can ask questions like what information is missing from your site, why users didn’t buy a product, what type of content they’re interested in, and more.
+You can ask questions like what information is missing from your site, why users didn’t buy a product, what type of content they are interested in, and more.
 This will help you better understand intent and improve engagement.
 There’s also a free version of UserFeedback that you can try out.

 We hope this article helped you track user engagement in WordPress with Google Analytics.
-You may also want to see our ultimate step-by-step WordPress SEO guide and how to create an email newsletter the right way.
+You may also want to see how to create an email newsletter the right way and our expert pick of the best SEO plugins and tools to optimize your website for search engines.